find your adventure!

 Sightseeing Boat trips

 Portugal, Madeira and the Azores lend themselves to interesting boat trips with shoals of dolphins and whales, breath taking views, intriguing grottoes and caves to explore, excellent fishing and bird watching.
 In most marinas you'll find a wide choice of craft including small sailing boats, RIBs, catamarans, power boats and traditional fishing boats.
 If you're interested in Portugal's maritime history, or have a wannabe pirate in the family, you can even take a trip on a restored or replica cutter, schooner or caravela.
 Some of the companies with really modern boats swear that you won't get sea sick sailing in Portugal but personally I'd probably still pack some pills just in case!
+Check out our boat trips in Vilamoura, Albufeira, Ria Formosa and Lagos in the Algarve, in Lisbon, in Setubal, in Porto and in Madeira.

 River sailing in Portugal